jaivigneshvenugopal/writings/_posts/2025-03-30-sputnik-sweetheart.md

     - "books"
 ---

-*Published in 1999 by Haruki Murakami.*
+*Published in 1999, written by Haruki Murakami.*

 I think this is going to be my last Murakami for some time.
 It was a beautiful book, and I thoroughly enjoyed the weirdness of the plot, but I can’t be